wbthomason/packer.nvim/README.md

 require knowing when the operations are complete, you can use the following `User` autocmds (see `:help User` for more info on how to use):

-- `PackerComplete`: Fires after install, update, clean, sync, and upgrade asynchronous operations finish.
+- `PackerComplete`: Fires after install, update, clean, and sync asynchronous operations finish.
 - `PackerCompileDone`: Fires after compiling (see [the section on compilation](#compiling-lazy-loaders))

 ### Using a floating window